lukman-ss/DE_FINPRO/README.md

 ## Overview

 This Airflow DAG (Directed Acyclic Graph) is designed to perform an ETL (Extract, Transform, Load) process for retrieving and handling currency rate data.
-It extracts data from an external API, transforms it, and then loads it into a destination, which can include both a CSV file and a PostgreSQL database.
+It extracts data from an external API, transforms it, and then loads it into a destination, which can include both a CSV file and a BigQuery database.

 ## Prerequisites